damachine/coolerdash/README.md

 > [!IMPORTANT]
 > #### CoolerDash Runtime:
 > - Don't forget to enable/start the service `systemctl enable --now coolerdash.service`.
-> - The application starts with preset default settings-
+> - The application starts with preset default settings.
 > - If needed.
 All settings are managed in `/etc/coolerdash/config.ini`.
 > - After editing the config file, restart the service with `systemctl restart coolerdash.service` to apply your changes.